 Benalla has been hosting the annual Wall to Wall festival since 2015 and is home to some of the best street art in the country!
 Allow yourself at least one full day to explore all the amazing art the town has to offer.
 Walking maps, artist, and mural information can be found here: Wall to Wall Murals

-Here is a teaser on what awaits you:
+Here is a teaser of what awaits you:

 Featured - Art by @fintan_magee, @23rdkey, @adnate, @andrew_j_bourke, @adnate, @odeith, and @r_o_n_e.

 RELATED BLOG POSTS:

 Goorambat grain silos were painted by the Melbourne artist Dvate @dvate as part of the 2018 Wall to Wall festival.
 The artwork depicts the regional landscape and a striking portrait of Millie - the Australian Barking Owl.
 Barking Owls are listed as endangered species in Victoria.
 The main threat to the species is loss of habitat, especially large trees with hollows, in which they nest.

 RELATED POST: The Silo Art Trails

 Before you leave Goorambat, make sure you stop by the local church.
 This is probably the last place you would expect to find a masterpiece by an internationally renowned street artist.
-Goorambat Uniting Church is home to beautiful 'Sophia', painted by Adnate @adnate for the 2017 Wall to Wall Festival.
+Goorambat Uniting Church is home to the beautiful 'Sophia', painted by Adnate @adnate for the 2017 Wall to Wall Festival.

 To mark the centenary of the end of WWI and pay tribute to the large contingency of local residents that served during the war, the community of Devenish commissioned the Melbourne artist Cam Scale @camscale to paint the town's decommissioned Grain Corp silos.
 The artwork depicts a WWI nurse and today's combat medic - a tribute to the changing role of women in the military and society.

 Winton wetlands are a location of one of the world's most significant environmental, social and economic renewal projects.
 Hidden in this surreal landscape of dead river red gum stags are 3 portraits painted on a concrete water tank.
 The portraits are of 3 Country Fire Authority (CFA) volunteers, painted by Guido van Helten @guidovanhelten, as part of the 2017 Wall to Wall Festival.